FitDevs-withKat/Fitness-Accountability/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+FitDevs strives to create and maintain a culture of collaboration, integrity, respect, and compassion for the self and others.
+Examples of behavior that conducive to upholding this culture for our community include:

 * Demonstrating empathy and kindness toward other people